Income Tax Act 2007

-OB 34: ICA refund from tax pooling account
+OB 35: ICA transfer within tax pooling account

 You could also call this:

-If your company is a qualifying company, the debit happens on the day the money is moved.
+For a qualifying company, the debit date is the day the transfer is made.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: OB 35B: ICA debit for transfer from tax pooling account for policyholder base liability
+OB 35B: ICA debit for transfer from tax pooling account for policyholder base liability, or

 Imputation credit accounts (ICA)